How should you keep track of your customer support quality? Or the quality of your sales calls? The answer is simple: you listen.

 You can use recordings of well-handled and poorly-tackled calls as case studies when training contact center agents.
 You can also intervene during a call if you think it is not going in a positive direction and offer the agent constructive solutions.

-When an agent is aware that the call is being listened to, he or she will do their best to ensure the caller’s issue is resolved in the first call itself.
+When an agent is aware that the call is being listened to, he or she will do their best to ensure the caller’s issue is resolved during that first call.
 This instills the kind of confidence in a customer that no paper warranty can.

 Monitoring live calls

-Monitoring live calls allows a QA manager or Team Leader to listen to a call in real-time or as they happen.
-It can help closely monitor and guide agents as they attempt to resolve customer issues.
+Monitoring live calls allows a QA manager or team leader to listen to calls as they happen.
+This enables them to closely monitor and guide agents as they attempt to resolve customer issues.

 Live call monitoring can be done in three ways:

-- Barge-in: Though it sounds a bit rude, “barge-in” is really a helpful feature that allows a third party – usually a supervisor or team leader – to silently barge into or join a call between an agent and customer, while it is on.
+- Barge-in: Though it sounds a bit rude, “barge-in” is really a helpful feature that allows a third party – usually a supervisor or team leader – to silently join a call between an agent and customer while it is ongoing.
 Neither the agent nor the customer can tell that someone else is privy to their conversation.

-Use this method when: As a less intimidating way of monitoring calls because the agent is not conscious of the superior’s presence all the time.
+Use this method as a less intimidating way of monitoring calls because the agent is not conscious of the superior’s presence all the time.

 - Whisper: A team leader or manager listening to the call can speak to the agent in private without the customer hearing their conversation.
 It is the tech equivalent of a manager whispering into the agent’s ear.
 This is a one-way (uni-directional) communication from the manager to the agent, used when the manager feels the need to intervene and give the agent key inputs during the conversation.

-Use this method when: This method is effective when an agent is stuck mid-call for lack of understanding on how to proceed further or if a conversation gets heated.
+This method is effective when an agent is stuck mid-call and isn’t sure how to proceed further, or if a conversation gets heated.
 The manager can help the agent deal with the customer’s annoyance.

-Use this method when: This method helps in resolving the issue faster.
-Customers also end up feeling important when they know a senior has personally intervened and taken interest in their problem.
+This method helps resolve issues faster.
+Customers also end up feeling important when they know a supervisor has personally intervened and taken interest in their problem.

 Monitoring historical call recordings

 Cloud contact centers generally enable call recordings.
-Supervisors or managers can use these effectively to monitor and improve performance as well as for training purposes.
-In case an issue resurfaces or a customer claims an ineffective call resolution at some later date, he’s call recordings can prove handy.
+Supervisors or managers can use call recordings to monitor and improve performance, as well as for training purposes.
+If an issue resurfaces or a customer claims an ineffective call resolution at some later date, the call recordings can prove handy.

 If your call center is integrated with your CRM solution, you can view these call recordings against the customer ticket.
-Even if you don’t, the manager can access these recordings in a few clicks.
+Even if it isn’t, the manager can access these recordings in a few clicks.

 Correlating performance metrics and call recordings for effective monitoring

-It isn’t possible to monitor all your calls or go through all the recordings.
+It isn’t possible to monitor all your calls or go through every single recording.
 Use your reports to help you select which calls to monitor.

-- CSAT: CSAT or customer satisfaction is often considered the most effective metric.
-CSAT can easily be collected at the end of each call by diverting your caller/customer to an IVR that collects feedback in the form of a score or a yes/no satisfaction survey.
-You can then filter CSAT by agent, and listen to the underperforming agents’ call recordings. you can also use high performing agents call recordings for training purposes.
+- CSAT: CSAT, or customer satisfaction, is often considered the most effective metric.
+CSAT can easily be collected at the end of each call by diverting your caller/customer to an IVR that collects feedback in the form of a score or a yes/no answer to a survey question.
+You can then filter CSAT by agent and listen to the underperforming agents’ call recordings.
+You can also use high performing agents’ call recordings for training purposes.

-- AHT, FCR: Average Handle Time tells you how fast an agent wrapped a call.
+- AHT: Average Handle Time tells you how fast an agent wrapped a call.
 A low AHT is desirable.
-So you can filter for calls that go above a certain AHT in real-time, this way whenever a call exceeds a certain handle time, you can barge in to help/listen.
+By filtering for calls that go above a certain AHT in real-time, you can barge in to help or listen whenever a call exceeds a certain handle time.

 Advanced call monitoring tools to manage effective monitoring at scale

-As your business grows, you need to scale up all your systems.
-So how do you monitor calls when your agents start growing from say, 5 to 50, or even 500?
+As your business grows, you’ll need to scale up all your systems.
+So how do you monitor calls when your number of agents grows from say, 5 to 50, or even 500?
 An efficient agent could end up physically monitoring more than 150 calls a day.
 A two-minute call can take at least three minutes to analyze.
 At this rate, when call volumes are large, the QA team can monitor only 5 percent of the total calls.
 Conclusions drawn from this kind of sample may not be representative of the entire data mine you are sitting on.

 Many cloud telephony systems (like ours) offer advanced tools to monitor a large number of calls.
 Here are two we think you’ll find interesting:

-Speech analytics gives you a ready reckoner on how your agents are performing on calls 15 times faster than manual monitoring.
+Speech analytics helps you gauge how your agents are performing on calls 15 times faster than manual monitoring.
 It can detect greeting, interruptions, and even sentiment during calls.
-It can alert supervisors when sentiment dips on certain calls so that they can “barge-in” and prevent escalation.
+It can alert supervisors when sentiment dips on certain calls so they can “barge in” and prevent escalation.

-The system would now track inactive agents and puts them on top of the list on the manager’s screen.
+Our system can track inactive agents and put them at the top of the list on the manager’s screen.
 This way, the manager can immediately identify who the slacker is and pull him or her up.

-By using the right tools and systems, you can also use call monitoring to help avert crises and improve resolutions in real-time.
+You can use a system with call monitoring to help avert crises and improve resolutions in real-time.
 Of course, every business has its own limitations and requirements.
 Speak to a contact center software provider to get the right tools to help your business today.